 Missouri University of Science and Technology is one of the most respected STEM-focused public universities in the Midwest.
 While it is known for its engineering programs, it also offers recognized business programs and online education.
 Missouri S&T offers an online graduate certificate in Business Analytics and Data Science, which can be applied toward a masters degree in the field for students who want to continue their education.

-Areas of concentration in Missouri S&T’s program include business analytics and data science, big data and security, or big data management and analytics.
 Students will benefit from coursework in the areas of big data analytics, information visualization, business intelligence, cloud computing, machine learning, applied time series analysis, and regression analysis.
+Areas of concentration in Missouri S&T’s program include:

 Johns Hopkins University